1: Nenokkadine: Casting

 Kajal Aggarwal (left) was initially signed as the female lead, but was replaced by Kriti Sanon (right) due to scheduling problems.
 1: Nenokkadine was Sanon's debut.

 Babu agreed to be fit and healthy, since the film emphasised action scenes.
 He followed a 12-week Dynamic Transformation Plan (DTP) supervised by Kris Gethin, developing his abdominal muscles and losing weight.
 Babu then followed a Yoda Three Training regime (Y3T), supervised by Neil Hill, further developing his muscles.
 His stylist, Ashwin Malwe, said that his appearance and style would be "sophisticated and classy" in the film.
 Sukumar had Babu wear eyeglasses, since the director felt that audiences tended to consider a bespectacled character to be perfectionistic and positive, and the actor's hairstyle was changed.

 Tamannaah was considered for the female lead, since the producers were impressed with her performance in 100% Love.
 She declined the offer, citing scheduling conflicts, and the Producer's Council told her not to sign for any new films until she completed her current assignments.
 After auditioning two actresses, Sukumar chose Kajal Aggarwal in March 2012 as the female lead.
 She was replaced by Kriti Sanon in October 2012, due to scheduling conflicts.
 Sanon was signed for Heropanti (2014) after completing one shooting schedule for 1: Nenokkadine, and divided her time between the films.
 Sanon, who was involved in several action scenes filmed on the sea, was apprehensive about a scene in which Babu took her from a yacht since she did not know how to swim.

 Babu's seven-year-old son, Gautham Krishna, was chosen to play the younger version of the protagonist in his Telugu cinema debut.
 According to Sukumar, Gautham looked like the actor did as a child.
 When the director approached Babu and his wife, Namrata Shirodkar, Gautham Krishna was only six and they were apprehensive.
 His introduction scene was filmed silently by Peter Hein, since the boy was afraid of gunfire.
-Naveen Polishetty played a supporting role as Babu's friend in the film, and Vikram Singh was signed as an antagonist.
-Nassar, Pradeep Rawat, Kelly Dorji, Sayaji Shinde and Anu Hasan were cast in other supporting roles.
+Nassar, Pradeep Rawat, Kelly Dorji, Sayaji Shinde and Anu Hasan and Vikram Singh were cast in other supporting roles.
+Naveen Polishetty played a supporting role as the son of Pradeep Rawat's character in the film.

 Jacqueline Fernandez was approached to perform an item number in the film, but the producers failed to make a deal and instead signed Sophie Choudry after seeing her performance in "Aala Re Aala" from Shootout at Wadala (2013).
 For her first Telugu song, Choudry joined the film's set in September 2013.
 Sukumar said about the item number, "It's a superstar's film and it should reach all.
 Item numbers are common these days, and people expect to see them.
 The situation was that Babu had to go to a pub to get information about the person he was looking for.
 So there was an occasion to put in an item number".